Board of Directors

 Carmen Maria Austin

-Carmen Maria Austin is a community volunteer representing Mary's House Catholic Worker Center on the Arise board.
-Carmen retired from the Bellsouth Corporation and later was a public school teacher in Shelby County.
+Carmen Maria Austin is treasurer of Arise’s board and is a community volunteer representing Mary’s House Catholic Worker Center.
+Carmen retired from the BellSouth Corporation and later was a public school teacher in Shelby County.
 She is a member of Prince of Peace Catholic Church and Beloved Community Church.
 She lives in Hoover.

 Ashley Edwards